 But you might also want to seal your artwork if adding resin can disturb the surface.
 For example, lightweight items, like beads, sand, and feathers, can float in resin.
 It may also disturb chalk and pastels.

 It’s also essential to seal your artwork if it’s porous.
-Pores and holes trap air, which will release into the resin.
+Pores and holes trap air, which will be released into the resin.
 Porous items you need to seal are:

 What if you aren’t sure if any of these three circumstances apply to your art?